keralaboy123/mvc-pattern-core-code/README.md

 # mvc-pattern-core-code
-this files are used for creating mvc style professional code from simple class in python language. written in easy to understand way. just save these files into your project folder and  use inheritance to extend its functions.
+these files are used for creating mvc style professional code from simple class in python language.

+written in easy to understand way. just save these files into your project folder ,import classes and  use inheritance to extend its functions.